Language education: Mother tongue mirroring

 Mother tongue mirroring is the adaptation of the time-honored technique of literal translation or word-for-word translation for pedagogical purposes.
 The aim is to make foreign constructions salient and transparent to learners while avoiding the technical jargon of grammatical analysis.
-It differs from literal translation and interlinear text since it takes the progress that learners have made into account and only focuses on a specific structure at a time.
+It differs from literal translation and interlinear text in that it takes learners' progress into account and focuses on a specific structure at a time.
 As a didactic device, it can only be used to the extent that it remains intelligible to the learner, unless it is combined with a normal idiomatic translation.

 Back-chaining

 Back-chaining is a technique used in teaching oral language skills, especially with polysyllabic or difficult words.
 The teacher pronounces the last syllable, the student repeats, and then the teacher continues, working backwards from the end of the word to the beginning.

 For example, to teach the name Mussorgsky, a teacher will pronounce the last syllable: -sky, and have the student repeat it.
 Then the teacher will repeat it with -sorg- attached before: -sorg-sky, and all that remains is the first syllable: Mus-sorg-sky.